Rahatrezaaa/Starting-DS-Projects/README.md

 # my_projects
-This repository is for my project works,which i have done by myself.
+This repository is for  project works, which are beginner level.